|Oracle E-Business Suite Integrated SOA

 Viewing from Interface Search Page

-For more information on how to search for custom integration interfaces, see Oracle E-Business Suite Integrated SOA Gateway User's Guide.
+For more information on how to search for custom integration interfaces, see the Oracle E-Business Suite Integrated SOA Gateway User's Guide.

 To let appropriate users actually use these newly uploaded custom integration interfaces, the administrators can create security grants, if needed, by authorizing the access permissions for selected interface methods to an appropriate user, a user group, or all users.